solid-contrib/solid-tutorial-angular/chapter3.md

 ## Introduction

-In this tutorial we will cover how to load and save data to a Personal Online Datastore (Pod).
-The app is a simple web clipboard that allows you to save data to a store and then recover it later.
+In this tutorial we will cover how to load and save data video links to a Personal Online Datastore (Pod) and display it on screen.
+A slightly more sophisticated UI will also be used.

 *What you will learn*